What is it?

 - Stand close to the center of the room so that you can see the instructor clearly and have a couple of people in front of you, as they can help provide you with visual information.

-- Your instructor will coach you and include many options to the exercises to ensure your success.
+- Your instructor will coach you and include many options for the exercises to ensure your success.

 - Catch up with the instructor at the end of class to ask questions and check in about your experience.